-This article was published a few years ago in the Ojai Valley News.
+This article was written for an appeared in the Ojai Valley News on June 11, 1999.
 It is reprinted here with their permission.

 by David Mason